 Legacy: Preserving History, Telling Weidner’s Story

 Much of our work has centered on preserving the history and memory of John Weidner and the Dutch-Paris Line.
 When the Foundation was formed in 1996, we became the official archive of a large trove of invaluable primary documents and artifacts related to the Line, most collected by Weidner himself after World War II.
-In 2006, we transferred these vital historical materials from our original home at Atlantic Union College in Massachusetts to the Hoover Institution at Stanford University in Palo Alto, California.
+Since 2014, the Weidner Collection has been physically housed at the Hoover Institution at Stanford University in Palo Alto, California.
 Our work today includes continuing to expand the Weidner Collection by adding new documents, interviews, and other materials to the archive on an ongoing basis.
 In addition, we are working to preserve history and tell Weidner’s story through a variety of mediums, including books, articles, and films.
+In 2020, the Foundation launched Weidner Foundation Books with our inaugural publication, The Weidners in Wartime: Letters of Daily Survival and Heroism Under Nazi Rule, selected, translated, and introduced by Janet Holmes Carper.

 Education: Supporting Students and Scholars